victorballester7/victorballester7.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey there!
-I'm Víctor, a graduate student studying Mathematics at [Autonomous University of Barcelona](https://www.uab.cat/).
-I grew up in Badalona, a cozy town near Barcelona, and later moved to Paris, where I'm currently pursuing my master's degree in Applied and Theoretical Mathematics at [Dauphine-PSL University](https://dauphine.psl.eu/).
+I'm Víctor, a graduate student in Mathematics at [Autonomous University of Barcelona](https://www.uab.cat/).
+I grew up in Badalona, a cozy town near Barcelona, and recently moved to Paris, where I'm currently pursuing my master's degree in Applied and Theoretical Mathematics at [Dauphine-PSL University](https://dauphine.psl.eu/).
 At present, I'm a Fellow of the [Fondation Sciences Mathématiques de Paris](https://sciencesmaths-paris.fr/en/), supported by the PGSM scholarship.

 I've always had a deep love for both Mathematics and Physics.
 Besides my regular coursework, I've taken the initiative to self-study a significant portion of the physics curriculum.
 It's been an exciting journey, expanding my knowledge beyond the boundaries of my primary field.